-Video: Watch leaders discuss the relationship between CMF and Public Policy.
+Video: Leaders discuss the relationship between CMF and Public Policy.

 In the early 1980s, a strange and rare cancer-like disease was suddenly killing many young people – mainly on the West Coast, but also across the nation.
 Soon, it became apparent that this opportunistic disease was becoming more prevalent, only because a much more serious and completely new disease – Acquired Immune Deficiency Syndrome (AIDS) – had utterly ravaged the immune systems of its victims.
 There was an immediate need to provide care and support to those afflicted, and an urgent need to understand the disease and stop its spread.
 A complicating factor was the overwhelming relationship of this new epidemic with homosexual behavior.
 Since people who were gay were largely treated as social pariahs in many quarters at that time, neither the private sector nor government responded as vigorously as they normally would to a pandemic.
 It was left to the nonprofit sector – which itself was divided socially and politically as to the appropriate response – to find solutions to the killer epidemic.

-Historical Document: Read notes from a 1990 Council of Michigan Foundations’ board meeting that discusses the formation of the Michigan AIDS Fund.
+Historical Document: Notes from a 1990 Council of Michigan Foundations’ board meeting that discuss the formation of the Michigan AIDS Fund.

 Poverty; illness; homelessness; substance dependency; unemployment; water and air quality; land conservation and reforestation; social issues arising from differences in gender, race, ability, ethnicity, religion, and class; universal free public education for 100 percent of four to 18 year-olds; and access to higher education for young adults and lifelong-learners – these are just a few of the complex and interrelated issues that are the focus of nonprofit service, foundation funding, and nonprofit sector advocacy.

 There are many differing and often conflicting ideas about how to solve or mitigate these complex problems.
-For the Council of Michigan Foundations (CMF) and the Michigan Nonprofit Association (MNA), it might have seemed like an insurmountable task to strengthen the nonprofit field so these issues could be solved.
+For the Council of Michigan Foundations and the Michigan Nonprofit Association, it might have seemed like an insurmountable task to strengthen the nonprofit field so these issues could be solved.

 To accomplish their goals of increasing and improving philanthropy, CMF and MNA have created a space for education and expansion of knowledge about the issues.
 By inviting leading experts on an issue to speak at conferences and educational sessions, CMF and MNA continue to offer their members enhanced knowledge and understanding of the problems that are being addressed.

-Video: Watch leaders discuss the value of education in philanthropic work.
+Video: Leaders discuss the value of education in philanthropic work.

-Historical Document: View the program from the 1990 Council of Michigan Foundations’ annual conference where leaders discussed the use of data on complex issues to improve philanthropy.
+Historical Document: Program from the 1990 Council of Michigan Foundations’ annual conference where leaders discussed the use of data on complex issues to improve philanthropy.

-Historical Document: View the program from the 1999 Michigan Nonprofit Association’s annual conference where leaders discussed the use of data on complex issues to improve philanthropy.
+Historical Document: Program from the 1999 Michigan Nonprofit Association’s annual conference where leaders discussed the use of data on complex issues to improve philanthropy.

 Instead of taking a public policy position on a social issue, CMF and MNA provide training for their members to help them effectively educate and work with their legislators toward public policy change.
 This neutrality allows two organizations, both members of MNA or CMF, to totally disagree about the nature of a complex social issue or the strategies toward solving large, tangled problems – and yet, through MNA and CMF, each are given the tools and educational resources to become strong public advocates for their respective opposing positions.
 Their mutual connection gives them a chance for dialogue and discussion about how they might work together to approach the complex problem.
 All of this support for their members affords an opportunity for the creation of better public policy for the state of Michigan.

-Video: Watch leaders discuss the importance of open dialogue and non-partisan politics in the philanthropic sector.
+Video: Leaders discuss the importance of open dialogue and non-partisan politics in the philanthropic sector.

 The philanthropic infrastructure organizations in Michigan, and their members, have responded proactively to criticism of foundations and nonprofits; engaged in controversial, but important, issues to provide needed assistance; and helped their members in addressing complex social issues, even when some members might not agree with their course of action.